rpwilliams/Asteroids/README.md

 1. DONE: Your game should involve steering a player's ship around space.
 Should you move off-screen, your player should wrap back on-screen on the opposite side (10 points).

-2. DONE(1/2) : You should render a significant number (at least ten) asteroids on screen.
+2. DONE: You should render a significant number (at least ten) asteroids on screen.
 If all asteroids are destroyed, a new level with more asteroids is begun (10 points).

 3. DONE: Asteroids should move along an initially random velocity vector.
 If they move off-screen, they should wrap to the opposite side of the screen (10 points).